Dakotahernandez/CSI-3335-baseball-app/csi3335_baseball_app/README.md

 ## User Accounts and Password Policy
 - Users sign up through `/auth/register`; passwords are never stored in plaintext and are hashed with PBKDF2-SHA256.
-- Passwords must be at least 12 characters and include upper and lower case letters, a number, and a symbol.
+- No complexity rules are enforced beyond providing a password; choose a strong one for your own use.
 - You must be logged in to access team lookup, CSV download, player comparison, and trivia pages.

 ## Data Handling Notes